Best Breakfasts in Edinburgh

 For sophisticated elegance you can’t beat, the Huxley Restaurant at the Rutland Hotel which opens to serve a selection of traditional offerings and Scottish favourites from 8am.

-Breakfast favourites include a Full Scottish Breakfast with Crombie’s pork sausage, Hardiesmill beef sausage, Ayrshire bacon and haggis served with blackpudding, mushrooms and grilled tomato.
-McAllister’s Loch Fyne Kipper served with butter, lemon and granary toast is truly scrumptious and homemade pancakes with bacon and maple syrup is a popular choice.
+Breakfast choices include a Full Scottish Breakfast with pork and herb sausage, Hardiesmill beef sausage, Ayrshire bacon and haggis served with a free range egg, potato scone, black pudding, mushrooms, and grilled tomato.
+McAllister’s Loch Fyne Kipper served with butter, lemon, a free range poached egg, and granary toast is truly scrumptious and homemade pancakes with the savoury option of bacon or the sweet option of maple syrup and blueberry compote are also popular choices.

 But shhh!
-Top Tip – if you sign up to their mailing list you’ll get 30% off your next combined food and drink bill, so you can come back for lunch or dinner too.
+Top Tip – if you sign up to their mailing list you’ll get 20% off your next food bill, so you can come back for lunch or dinner too.
 Great news.

 [Image credit: Urban Angel Facebook]

 Situated in Hanover Street, Urban Angel is a favourite breakfast spot for Edinburgh residents and visitors.
-Their breakfast menu is so popular that it runs from 9am to 5pm.
-From a full blown breakfast to a light and healthy breakfast bite their fresh, seasonal produce will provide the perfect kick-start to your day.
+Their breakfast menu is so popular that it runs all-day from 9am to 5pm.
+From a full blown breakfast to a light and healthy breakfast bite, their fresh seasonal produce will provide the perfect kick-start to your day.

 Word of Mouth